 ViaHero · March 23, 2018

-It's easy to get around in Cuba once you know what your options are.
-From planes to cars to bicycles and everything in between, heres how to get from place to place in Cuba.
+It's easy to get around Cuba once you know what your options are.
+From planes to cars to bicycles and everything in between, here's how to get from place to place in Cuba.

-Viazul is the main bus company foreigners use to get around in Cuba.
-Its reliable, comfortable, runs daily, and is generally on time.
-Viazul buses also make scheduled lunch and dinner stops on long routes.
-Definitely reserve your seat ahead of time, though.
-Viazul buses are growing more popular for getting around in Cuba all the time, especially during peak travel season.
+Viazul is the main bus company foreigners use to get around Cuba.
+It's reliable, comfortable, runs daily, and is generally on time.
+Viazul buses also make scheduled lunch and dinner

-It's the easiest way to get around in Cuba, but expensive to rent a car.
+Driving your own car is the easiest way to get around Cuba, but it is expensive to rent a car.
+It is easy to rent a car if you want one, though.
 All you need is your US drivers license, your passport, and a refundable security deposit paid by cash or credit card.
 Reservations for rentals are not guaranteed, so even if you book in advance you may arrive to find that the car you expected isn't available.
-Although, generally, another car will be available for you to use.
+Generally, another car will be available for you to use.
 Plan to spend at least 70 USD per day for a rental.
 Believe it or not, taking taxis can be cheaper than renting a car - even over long distances.